wpilibsuite/frc-docs/source/docs/software/advanced-control/trapezoidal-profiles.rst

 Start and End States
 ^^^^^^^^^^^^^^^^^^^^

 Next, we must specify the desired starting and ending states for our mechanisms using the ``TrapezoidProfile.State`` class (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj/trajectory/TrapezoidProfile.State.html>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc_1_1TrapezoidProfile_1_1State.html>`__).
-Each state has a position and an acceleration:
+Each state has a position and a velocity:

 .. tabs::